-B. Proceedings before the stewards:
+A. Proceedings before the stewards:

 - (1) Rights of the licensee.
-A person who is the subject of the disciplinary hearing conducted by the stewards is entitled to: proper notice of all charges; confront the evidence presented including: the right to counsel at the person's expense; the right to examine all evidence to be presented against them; the right to present a defense; the right to call witnesses; the right to cross examine witnesses; and waive any of the above rights. - (2) Complaints. - (a) On their own motion or on receipt of a complaint from an official or other person regarding the actions of a licensee, the stewards may conduct an inquiry and disciplinary hearing regarding the licensee's actions. - (b) A complaint made by someone other than the stewards must be in writing and filed with the stewards not later than 72 hours after the action that is the subject of the complaint. - (c) In case of a notice from the state of New Mexico human services department that a licensee is in non-compliance with the Parental Responsibility Act, the licensee shall be notified by the board of stewards.
-Thereafter the licensee shall have 30 days to provide documentation of compliance to the board of stewards and failure to do so will result in the suspension of the licensee's license. - (3) Summary suspension. - (a) If the stewards determine that a licensee's actions constitute an immediate danger to the public health, safety, or welfare, the stewards may summarily suspend the license pending a hearing. - (b) A licensee whose license has been summarily suspended is entitled to a hearing on the summary suspension not later than the 10th day after the license was summarily suspended.
-The licensee may waive their right to a hearing on the summary suspension within the 10-day limit. - (c) The stewards shall conduct a hearing on the summary suspension in the same manner as other disciplinary hearings.
-At a hearing on a summary suspension, the sole issue is whether the licensee's license should remain suspended pending a final disciplinary hearing and ruling. - (d) If a positive test arises in a trial race, the horse is eligible for entry into a race for which the trial was conducted unless that positive test requires the horse to be placed on the steward's list pursuant to Subsection C of 15.2.6.9 NMAC.
-The purse for both the trial and the race for which the trial was conducted will be held until the case has been adjudicated. - (4) Notice. - (a) Except as provided by these rules regarding summary suspension, jockey riding infractions and trial races, the stewards or a racing commission designee shall provide written notice, at least 10 days before the hearing, to a person who is the subject of a disciplinary hearing.
-The person may waive their right to 10 days notice by executing a written waiver. - (b) Notice given under this section must include: a statement of the time, place and nature of the hearing; a statement of the legal authority and jurisdiction under which the hearing is to be held; a reference to the particular sections of the statutes or rules involved; a short, plain description of the alleged conduct that has given rise to the disciplinary hearing; the possible penalties that may be imposed. - (c) If possible, the stewards or the racing commission designee shall hand deliver the written notice of the disciplinary hearing to the person who is the subject of the hearing.
-If hand delivery is not possible, the stewards or a racing commission designee shall forthwith mail the notice to the person's last known address, as found in the commission's licensing files, by regular mail.
+A person who is subject of a disciplinary hearing conducted by the stewards is entitled to proper notice of all charges; the right to confront and examine all the evidence presented against them; the right to present a defense; the right to call witnesses; the right to cross-examine witnesses; the right to counsel, at the persons's expense; and the right to waive any of the above-listed rights. - (a) All attorneys representing a licensee must be licensed to practice law in New Mexico and shall submit an entry of appearance no later than five days prior to the scheduled hearing. - (b) Any attorney not licensed to practice law in New Mexico, shall request permission from the commission, show proof they are associated with an attorney licensed to practice law in New Mexico and adhere to the State of New Mexico's pro hac vice process prior to representing a licensee. - (2) Initiation of Disciplinary Action.
+On their own initiative or upon receipt of a complaint from a racing commission state investigator or an association official or another licensee regarding the alleged actions of another licensee, the stewards may conduct an inquiry and disciplinary hearing regarding the licensee's alleged actions. - (3) Summary suspension. - (a) If the stewards determine that a licensee's actions constitute an immediate danger to the public health, safety, integrity, or welfare of the horseracing industry, the stewards may summarily suspend the license pending a hearing. - (b) A licensee whose license has been summarily suspended is entitled to a hearing on the summary suspension not later than the 10th day after the license was summarily suspended.
+The licensee may waive their right to a hearing on the summary suspension within the 10-day limit. - (c) At a hearing on a summary suspension, the sole issue is whether the licensee's license should remain suspended pending a final disciplinary hearing and ruling.

+(4) Notice.

+- (a) Except as provided by these rules regarding summary suspension, jockey riding infractions and trial races, the stewards or a racing commission designee shall provide written notice, at least 10 days before the hearing, to a person who is the subject of a disciplinary hearing.
+The person may waive their right to 10 days notice by executing a written waiver. - (b) Notice given under this section must include: a statement of the time, place and nature of the hearing; a statement of the legal authority and jurisdiction under which the hearing is to be held; a reference to the particular sections of the statutes or rules involved; a short, plain description of the alleged conduct that has given rise to the disciplinary hearing; the possible penalties that may be imposed. - (c) The stewards or the racing commission designee shall send the written notice of the disciplinary hearing to the person who is the subject of the hearing either by hand delivery, certified or regular mail to the licensee's last provided address or by email.
 If the disciplinary hearing involves an alleged medication violation that could result in the disqualification of a horse, the stewards or a racing commission designee shall provide notice of the hearing to the owner of the horse in the manner provided by this subsection.